cwf1984/readmeGenerator/newREADME.md

   6. Questions

   ## Description
-  A project created using JavaScript which, when run in Node, creates a newREADME.md file.
+  A project created using JavaScript which creates a newREADME.md file when run in node.

   ## Installation Instructions
-  By cloning the SSH Key and installing inquirer in node (npm i inquirer).
+  By cloning the SSH key (git@github.com:cwf1984/readmeGenerator.git) and installing inquirer in node (npm i inquirer).

   ## Usage Information
-  When a user runs the program in node, a list of questions and prompts displays in the console for the user to answer or respond to.
-Once these have been answered, a readme file in generated.
+  When a user runs the program in node, a list of questions and prompts display in the console for the user to answer or respond to.
+Once these have been answered, a readme file is generated.

   ## Contribution Guidelines
   No